-Heathcote, Storesletten, and Violante (2017), Storesletten (2019), and Serrano-Puente (2020) study optimal progressivity with the same tax function used in this study and look for the welfaremaximizing level of τ .
+Heathcote, Storesletten, and Violante (2017), Storesletten (2019), and Serrano-Puente (2020) study optimal progressivity with the same tax function used in this study and look for the welfare-maximizing level of $\tau$ .
 Among these, in a paper simultaneous to ours, Serrano-Puente (2020) studies the optimal progressivity of personal income taxes in Spain.
-He finds that the welfare-maximizing level of τ is 0.15.
-Heathcote et al. (2017), in a model with both insurable and uninsurable risk and human capital accumulation, find that a utilitarian planner would set $\tau = 0.084$ for the US economy; a value close to the level of τ in Guner et al. (2016) that maximizes the total tax collection.
-Storesletten (2019) asks how the optimal τ should change with the underlying income inequality.
-He finds that τ should be higher in the US today than it was in 1980, while the measured τ declined during this period.3
+He finds that the welfare-maximizing level of $\tau$ is 0.15.
+Heathcote et al. (2017), in a model with both insurable and uninsurable risk and human capital accumulation, find that a utilitarian planner would set $\tau = 0.084$ for the US economy; a value close to the level of $\tau$ in Guner et al. (2016) that maximizes the total tax collection.
+Storesletten (2019) asks how the optimal $\tau$ should change with the underlying income inequality.
+He finds that $\tau$ should be higher in the US today than it was in 1980, while the measured $\tau$ declined during this period.

 Two key intuitions on the optimal level of progressivity emerge from these two strands of the literature.
 First, the revenue or welfare-maximizing level of progressivity depends critically on the nature of labor productivity shocks at the top of the income distribution.
 If being a top earner is a relatively transitory state (e.g., in Kindermann and Krueger (2018)), then it is optimal to tax top earners at a high rate, since their labor supply reaction will be limited.
 On the other hand, if being a top earner is a relatively permanent state (e.g., in Guner et al. (2016)) or requires human capital accumulation (e.g., in Heathcote et al. (2017) and Badel et al. (forthcoming)), there is less room to increase taxes at the top.
 Second, the tax base matters.
 If progressive taxes are applied only to labor income (e.g., in Kindermann and Krueger (2018)), then the optimal taxes on top earners are high.
 The taxes at the top are lower if both labor and capital incomes are taxed jointly (e.g., in Guner et al. (2016) and İmrohoroğlu et al. (2018)).
+In the current paper, being a top earner is a relatively permanent state, while progressive taxes are primarily applied to labor income.